triSYCL/sycl/llvm/docs/CommandGuide/llvm-strip.rst

 .. option:: --allow-broken-links

- Allow llvm-strip to remove sections even if it would leave invalid section references.
+ Allow :program:`llvm-strip` to remove sections even if it would leave invalid section references.
 Any invalid sh_link fields will be set to zero.

 .. option:: --discard-locals, -X